 A/N: I own nothing.
-Okay, now I'm really tired of saying this.
 The words in italics refer to past memories or thoughts.

 A hundred white-hot rods boring into his body.
 Pain.
 Ultimate torture.

 Harry grit his teeth, barely even thinking as he convulsed, but not a sound escaped him.

 "Your sanity must be frayed indeed," Voldemort said, lifting the curse after a few seconds, his tone mocking, "Has the idea of opposing me done you so much harm?"

 Opposing Voldemort.
 The old ideal.
 It used to mean something.

 A life that once was – based on piteous, subjective notions of the world, ideals of a failed universe.
 A new world stood on a precipice, waiting for its god.
 Waiting for him.
 A well of power sat within him – within them both – that could usher in a revolution, if only they channelled it appropriately.